 Price and value winner: Surfshark

-Conclusion: Is CyberGhost or Surfshark best?
+Conclusion: Is CyberGhost or Surfshark best in 2022?

 There isn’t much to say here.
 Surfshark is the big winner in this CyberGhost vs Surfshark comparison.
 In fact, it was the winner in every category we examined.